melody78/cs321/proj3/README.md

 # Lab 3: Networking
 Run the server in one terminal, then run the client in another terminal to check the output.

-You can also try to run the server and client in a different lab machines (machines that are connected on the same LAN.
+You can also try to run the server and client in a different lab machines (machines that are connected on the same LAN).
 Replace localhost or 127.0.0.1 with the IP address of the machine in the code to get it working.

 ## Requirements
 1. In the current version there is only one client.
 But you must create two different